buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/PropertySets/Pset_MaterialSteel.md

+# Pset_MaterialSteel

 A set of extended mechanical properties related to steel (or other metallic and isotropic) materials.
 <!-- end of short definition -->